esnunes/valida/README.md

 # Valida

-Valida - Node.js Sanitization and Validation JavaScript Library.
+Valida - Lightweight sanitizer and validator library for Node.js.